Regulation and governance

 - supported legal drafting of income tax provisions in the Solomon Islands.

-Australia has supported the development and dissemination of the Natural Resource Charter, which is a series of economic principles for governments and
+Australia has supported the development and dissemination of the Natural Resource Charter, which is a series of economic principles for governments

-societies on how to sustainably manage the opportunities created by natural resources.
+and societies on how to sustainably manage the opportunities created by natural resources.

-Australia is helping Liberia to improve revenue collection and management, by providing technical support to establish a Natural Resources Tax Unit within
+Australia is helping Liberia to improve revenue collection and management, by providing technical support to establish a Natural Resources Tax Unit

 The IM4DC published a guide to mineral royalties and other mining specific taxes.
-It reviews various mining revenue collection options to guide governments
+It reviews various mining revenue collection options to guide

-considering implementing a ‘best practice’ mining sector taxation regime.
+governments considering implementing a ‘best practice’ mining sector taxation regime.

 Australian aid is providing Australian Mining Awards to over 30 students commencing in 2012.
 They are studying degrees in fields such as geology,